eye-division/tobytill/_gallery/oranges-and-lemons.md

   display_thumb_title: Show titles with image thumbnails
   main_image_path: Image used to represent your gallery
   images: Add and edit your gallery images here
-  image_description: Usually only shown in the image close up
+  thumb_path: Usually only shown in the image close up
+  image_path: Maximum 1200 pixels
+  thumb_path: Custom thumbnail image
   thumb_crop: Crop thumbnail images to a consistent size
   archive: Hide gallery from public view
   frontpage: Show this gallery on the homepage